Diversity in the Coaching Industry | ICF | Leaders in Coaching

 Headshot of author Andrew Dormus

-Andrew Dormus, ACC, is a Certified Academic Life Coach and Trainer at Coach Training EDU.
+Andrew Dormus, PCC, is a certified academic life coach and trainer at Coach Training EDU (CTEDU).
 He is passionate about guiding young adults in their pursuit of personal and academic goals.
 Andrew has years of experience working with students, helping them realize their strengths to become leaders.
 At CTEDU, he trains and advises people through the enrollment process, making them feel supported throughout their life coaching journey.
-In addition to his ICF Credential, Andrew also holds a master’s degree in divinity and is currently pursuing his master’s in higher education administration.
+Andrew holds a master’s degree in divinity and is currently pursuing a master’s degree in higher education administration.

 The views and opinions expressed in guest posts featured on this blog are those of the author and do not necessarily reflect the opinions and views of the International Coach Federation (ICF).
 The publication of a guest post on the ICF Blog does not equate to an ICF endorsement or guarantee of the products or services provided by the author.